harp-project/harp-project.github.io/README.md

-**We design and implement trustworthy software tools (such as refactorings, compilers, and program verifiers) for Erlang, using formal methods.**
+**We design and implement trustworthy software tools for Erlang, by using formal methods.**

-In the past few years, we have mechanized the Core Erlang language in the Rocq interactive theorem prover.
-Currently, our team is working on building a wide range of applications on the top of this mechanized formal semantics.
-We want to bring high-assurance to the entire BEAM community by building formally based tools.
+Our key asset is a formal semantics for Core Erlang, mechanized in Rocq theorem prover.
+Besides developing this formal foundation, our team is working on creating applications on the top of this mechanized formal semantics, because we want to build formally based, high-assurance tools to the entire BEAM community.

-# 🏛️ A mechanized formal semantics for Core Erlang
+# A mechanized formal semantics for Core Erlang

 Formal semantics describe programming languages with mathematical precision.
 With the semantics, one can examine program behaviour, define program equivalence, and formally verify program correctness or program safety.
 We defined formal semantics for Core Erlang, a standard intermediate language in Erlang/OTP; this allows us to develop high assurance tools not only for Erlang but also for other BEAM-based languages such as Elixir, Gleam and LFE.

-[Our mechanized formal semantics](https://github.com/harp-project/Core-Erlang-Formalization) includes the complete, mathematically precise definition of the behaviour of both the sequential and the concurrent features of Core Erlang.
-In particular, we have a fairly complete mechanization of Erlang's actor model.
-Furthermore, we have defined program equivalence (contextual, CIU, log.rel., and bisimulations) so we can mathematically prove if two programs behaviours are indistinguishable.
+[Our mechanized formal semantics](https://github.com/harp-project/Core-Erlang-Formalization) includes a fairly complete, mathematically precise definition of the behaviour of sequential and concurrent features of (Core) Erlang, including the actor model and its fault tolerance features.
+Furthermore, we defined program equivalence so we can mathematically prove or disprove if two programs behaviours are indistinguishable, enabling the verification of refactoring and optimisation.

-Our formal definition has been [validated against the reference implementation](https://github.com/harp-project/erlang-semantics-testing) (i.e. we tested if the behaviour we defined for programs matches their behaviour when run in the interpreter).
+Our formal definition has been [validated against the reference implementation](https://github.com/harp-project/erlang-semantics-testing), that is, it is assured by automated testing that the behaviour we defined for programs matches their behaviour when run in the interpreter.

 Technical highlights:
  - representative coverage of Core Erlang including semantics of the Erlang actor model